Jeff-Githinji/resume/README.md

 Clone this repository
 git clone https://github.com/Jeff-Githinji/resume.git

-Navigate to the project directory cd resume
+Navigate to the project directory: cd resume

 Open index.html in your browser